wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 **Unfortunately for me, I think I have ran into another bug with version 9.3.2, so the last 2 tables are not showing data, despite them showing data while I edit them.
 I may have to come up with a second system to view these.

+# Ticketing System
+## What is it?
+Can be an alert, customer compaint, a troubleshooting request, or any request really.

+Aufit trail and accountability

+This references our AAA:
+- Authentication
+- Authorization
+- Accounting

+## OSTicket is the Ticketing System We Will be Using

+Customize fields
+Create Ticket Filters for routeing purposes
+Assign and Transfer Tickets
+Send SLA (Service Level Agreements)

+## Will use Free Open Source option
+- We have free email Integration supported, but that's it